 Local Testnet

 A 3-node loopback testnet for verifying dugite block production and diffusion against the Haskell reference implementation.
-One dugite block producer, one dugite relay, and one cardano-node block producer, all on the same machine, all on the loopback interface — both BPs connect to the network only through the dugite relay.
+One dugite block producer, one dugite relay, and one cardano-node validator (relay role), all on the same machine, all on the loopback interface — the cardano-node connects through the dugite relay.

 What this is